-The structure for each bullet point on your list of accomplishments is a success verb plus specific numerical data regarding an accomplishment in your field or role.
+The structure for each bullet point on your list of accomplishments is a success verb plus specific numerical data regarding an accomplishment in your field or role, no matter if you are an HR business partner or an IT systems administrator.
 Which means that you’re in the market for 25 or so verbs.

 Finding the perfect resume words

 Finding enough different verbs to say “I did it” in a clever way is often a struggle for professionals writing their resumes.
 Typical resume advice has focused on making sure that each verb is an active verb, but we’ve found two problems with this advice.